-Add an “s” to mother and you find it’s high time that you find a place of your own.
-Take away the “m” and you’re talking about everybody else because you only have one mother.
+Add an “s” to the “m” in mother and you discover it’s high time you find a place of your own.
+Take away the “m” and you’re talking about everybody else’s because you only have one mother.

 In my young, caustic days as a priest, an elderly woman came into the sacristy and said that she would be my grandmother.
 I told her that my grandmother died.
 Not the best thing to say as I think back now but I did not need a second “grand” or “mother.”

 A mother’s patience is envious to me.
-She knows what needs to be done and yet may takes minutes more before the child gets it.
-It’s that first step, no referee needed for a bathroom visit for number one two, the first properly held fork, the kneeling at the right times during Mass and “that” girlfriend” you’re seeing isn’t right for you.
+She knows what needs to be done and yet it may take many minutes or months more before the child gets it.
+It’s that first step, a referee for bathroom visits whether “number one or two,” the first properly held fork, the kneeling at the right times during Mass and “that” girlfriend” you’re seeing who isn’t right for you.
 A mother is patient, even if she is wrong.
 She will patiently wait for you to make her wrong right even if you were right.
 (Only a son can appreciate that sentence.)

 Anticipation is the second and easiest and resignation, the third, is the hardest.
-“The world is yours,” she tells you constantly as though oysters grow on tress and her resignation for all the decisions she doesn’t make for you but are uniquely yours whether done in success or error.
+“The world is yours,” she tells you constantly as though oysters grow on trees and her resignation for all the decisions she doesn’t make for you but is uniquely yours whether done in success or error.

 The Catholic Church calls itself “mother” as though it can replace our birth mothers.
-Nature claims “mother” as an adjective as though we need to now protect her as much as she protected us.
+Nature claims “mother” as its adjective as though we need to now protect her as much as she protects us.
 And we love the phrase “the mother of all inventions” because of the anticipation and hope all mothers have for each of their children.

-Women have told me they lament that they are not able to have children.
-I’m not able to either.
-But I’ve learned that motherly qualities are not restricted to child bearing.
-Each of us can “give birth” to what the Creator gave the created to create, “patience, anticipation and resignation.”
+Women have told me they lament that they are not able to have children but I’ve learned that motherly qualities are not restricted to childbearing.
+Each of us can “give birth” to what the Creator gave the created to create, “patience, anticipation, and resignation.”

 But I’m still not sure if I’ve been talking about God or about mothers?